 At MorphoSys, our mission is to make innovative biopharmaceuticals to improve the lives of patients suffering from serious diseases.
-Before these and all other investigational medicinal products can be made broadly available, the U.S. Food and Drug Administration (FDA) and other health authorities around the world require that they are investigated in clinical trials.
+Before medicines can be made broadly available, the U.S. Food and Drug Administration (FDA) and other health authorities around the world require that they are investigated in clinical trials.
 Throughout this process, the safety of patients taking our medicines is of the utmost importance.

 People who choose to participate in clinical trials play an essential role in developing new medicines, particularly for rare diseases and conditions that are especially difficult to treat.
 Whenever possible, MorphoSys will refer an individual requesting access to our investigational medicinal products to an appropriate clinical trial.
 To discuss your eligibility for a MorphoSys clinical trial, please ask your treating physician.
 In some cases, patients with serious or immediately life-threatening diseases may not be eligible for any clinical trials and may not have other treatment options.
 Only under exceptional and very specific circumstances, these patients may be able to receive investigational medicinal products outside the clinical trial process.